eagle840/killercoda-labs/terraforminter/step2.md

 ## using a terraform plan file

-We can also create a plan file, so it can be applied directly, without having to add parameters
+We can also create a plan file, so it can be applied directly, without having to add parameters when using 'apply'

 `terraform plan -var="port=8080" -out myplan.tfplan`{{execute}}